-Don't let the name fool you.
-There's nothing sour or citrusy about the flavor of lemon cucumbers.
+Don't let the name fool you: There's nothing sour or citrusy about the flavor of lemon cucumbers (Cucumis sativus 'Lemon').
 The name comes from the beautiful yellow skin on these uniquely shaped heirloom cucumbers.
 These round cucumbers have a mild, slightly sweet flavor, and they're much smaller than traditional cucumbers, so they're ideal for snacking.
 Growing lemon cucumbers is very similar to traditional cucumbers.
 Knowing when to pick them helps you enjoy the peak of their flavor and ripeness.

-Lemon cucumbers grow fairly quickly.
+Compared to other plants in your vegetable garden, lemon cucumbers grow fairly quickly.
 They mature in roughly 60 to 75 days from seed.
 The seeds take roughly five to 10 days to germinate.
-More cucumbers grow as you harvest them, so it's best to start picking them as soon as they mature.
+As you pick lemon cucumbers, more grow, so it's best to start picking them as soon as they mature.
 Lemon cucumbers have a range of time when they taste good, so you don't have to watch the calendar closely and pick it only at a certain time.

 Signs of Maturity